-For the year ended September 30, 2019, deferred outflows related to OPEB consist of \$7,972 for benefits paid subsequent to the measurement date.
+Since the plan uses the Alternative Measurement Method allowed by GASB 75, changes in Total OPEB Liability are not permitted to be included in deferred outflows or deferred inflows of resources.
+Thus, for the year ended September 30, 2020, deferred outflows related to OPEB consist of \$8,704 for benefits paid subsequent to the measurement date.